Diverticulitis Treatment in Phoenix

 - Blood in stool

-If you are experiencing these symptoms across multiple days, contact Dr. Shawn Stevenson to set up a screening.
+If you are experiencing these symptoms across multiple days, contact our office today to set up a screening.

 Some of the risk factors that can lead to increased chances of diverticulitis include the following:

 Studies have shown that people who smoke cigarettes are more likely to develop diverticulitis than people who do not smoke.

 The chance of experiencing diverticulitis increases with age, usually over the age of 40

 Lack of Exercise

 Frequent exercise can lower the risk of developing diverticulitis

 Not only can being overweight dramatically increase the chances of developing diverticulitis, but it also can add complications to the surgery

 While not the biggest factor, a diet that’s high in animal fat and low in fiber can possibly increase chances of experiencing diverticulitis.

 Mild diverticulitis may be cured by changing diets and rest or minor medical treatment like draining the abscess in the colon/abdomen, but more severe cases may require surgery.
 Usually, less than 10% of people with diverticulitis need surgery and can be cured through the help of one of our doctors.
 However, severe cases that require surgery may involve: